cfengine/masterfiles/MPF.md

 **Notes:**

-Be careful changing this setting.
+* Be careful changing this setting.
 A setting that is not well aligned between all clients and the server could result in clients not being able to communicate with the hub preventing further policy updates.

 **History:**

 * Added in 3.22.0

-### Configure the minimum TLS version which is allowed to be used for outgoing connections
+### Configure the minimum TLS version which is allowed to be used by cf-agent

-When `default:def.control_common_tls_min_version` is defined agents will use the minimum TLS version specified instead of the binary defaults for outgoing connections.
+When `default:def.control_common_tls_min_version` is defined `cf-agent` will use the minimum TLS version specified instead of the binary defaults for outgoing connections.

 Example definition in augments file: